-CIMA defines variable cost as "A cost which in aggregate tends to vary indirect proportion to change in the volume of output or turnover."

-Characteristics (i) Variable cost varies directly with output/Sales. (ii) Variable cost is easily chargeable output or department. (iii) Variable cost is generally managed and controlled by the department heads.
+Meaning CIMA defines variable cost as "A cost which in aggregate tends to vary indirect proportion to change in the volume of output or turnover."
+Characteristics Variable cost varies directly with output/Sales.
+Variable cost is easily chargeable output department.
+Variable cost is generally managed and controlle by the department heads.
 Example Direct materials cost Direct Labour Cost.